nessjs/ness/README.md

 ### AWS Credentials

-Ness leans heavily on the [AWS SDK](https://aws.amazon.com/sdk-for-node-js/) and [AWS CDK](https://aws.amazon.com/cdk/).
+Ness leans heavily on the [AWS SDK](https://aws.amazon.com/sdk-for-node-js/).
 Your AWS credentials will be picked up automatically, and Ness will guide you through the process of adding them if you haven't already.
 Pass the `--profile` flag to leverage a specific AWS profile configured on your machine.

 ```sh
 $ npx ness deploy --profile example